 "Dear Nevada Congressional Delegation, Members of the House and Senate Armed Services Committees, House Natural Resources Committee, and Senate Energy and Natural Resources Committee,

 The 1.6 million-acre Desert National Wildlife Refuge was established by President Franklin Roosevelt in 1936 to protect the iconic desert bighorn sheep, Nevada’s official state animal.
 Located just north of Las Vegas, the Desert Refuge is the largest wildlife refuge outside of Alaska.
-This pristine, wild landscape must receive permanent protection now not only for the sake of the wildlife who depend on it but also for the public who recreates there and to protect and honor the incomparable historic and cultural resources present throughout the refuge.
+This pristine, wild landscape must receive permanent protection for its wilderness now not only for the sake of the wildlife who depend on it but also for the public who recreates there and to protect and honor the incomparable historic and cultural resources present throughout the refuge.

 Currently, the Air Force shares jurisdiction with the U.S. Fish and Wildlife Service of over 800,000 acres of the western portion of Refuge.
 The military’s use is intended solely for training purposes and these areas are closed to the public.
 Now the Air Force is asking Congress to expand their reach in this rich desert landscape.
 Wilderness protection is needed to prevent this and future attempts by the military to take over more of the refuge.